Credit Implications of Moving Bank

 - Credit history: In Ireland, all lenders considering a loan of over €2,000 are obliged to check the Central Credit Register (CCR), a national database of information on consumer and business loans.
 This will give the lender a good idea of the borrower’s repayment history and assess their ability to repay any future debts.
 Lenders (including retailers) must provide monthly updates to the CCR on credit/loans of €500 or more.

 Credit Review is here to ensure viable businesses can access credit.
-If you have queries in relation to your business credit, contact Credit Review in good time to ensure that you are fully informed on the credit management issues relevant to your situation.
+If you have queries in relation to your business credit, contact Credit Review in good time to ensure that you are fully informed on the credit issues relevant to your situation.

 If you require further information about Credit Review, contact us by email at info@creditreview.ie, by telephone on 0818 211 789, our website is creditreview.ie or follow us on our social media channels, LinkedIn and Twitter.